softkid/softkid.github.io/about.md

 <hr />

 <h2 id="Are you happy?">Are you happy ?</h2>
 <p>I have been working in all areas of IT industry for the last 20 years.
-This is really worth it.
-I saw the commercialization of mobile phones, and in the Internet boom, I met a lot of venture companies.
+This is really worth it. <br>I saw the commercialization of mobile phones, and in the Internet boom, I met a lot of venture companies.
 As we entered the mobile age, we have been developing technology in the idea business centered on small businesses.As a developer, it is hard for anyone to have the experience of dealing with both hardware and software and even producing it.
 I am proud of my past experience.
 However, I have had a lot of experience, but none have succeeded.
 I lost my health because of my long work.
 I lost everything.
 I will be able to walk outside in January 2018 with my efforts for three years.
 I lost my health and asked myself many questions. <br>
 <h5> Why did not you succeed? </h5>
 <h5> Why can not I get the money I want?</h5>
 <b>Socrates said.
 "Know yourself"</b> <br>